cadnano/cadnano2.5/README.md

 Of course there are many ways to accomplish this feat, but needless to say OS X and Linux installs of `PyQt5` can be painful for some people.

-# *nno2stl*: Conversion of cadnano *.json files to 3D STL model

-The purpose of this is for 3D printing cadnano designs.  see bin/creatsly.py